moyano83/High-Performance-Spark/README.md

 ```

 If a setup can't be serialized, a broadcast variable with `transient lazy val` modifiers can be used.
 Use
 `unpersist` to remove explicitly a broadcasted variable.
+Accumulators are used to collect by-product information from
-Accumulators are used to collect by-product information from an action (computation) and then bring the result to
+an action (computation) and then bring the result to the driver.
+If the computation takes place multiple times then
-the driver.
-If the computation takes place  multiple times then the accumulator would also be updated multiple times
+the accumulator would also be updated multiple times.
-.
 The accumulator operation is associative, you can create new accumulator types by implementing
 `AccumulatorV2[InputType, ValueType]` and provide `reset` (sets the initial value in the accumulator), `copy`
-(returns a copy of the accumulator with the same value), `isZero` (is initial value), `value` (returns the value),
+(returns a copy of the accumulator with the same value), `isZero` (its initial value), `value` (returns the value),
 `merge` (merges two accumulators) and `add` (adds two accumulators) methods.
 The input and value types are different
  because the value method can perform complex computations and return a different value.